 Edina was born in Bosnia and Herzegovina.
 She came to the United States as a high school exchange student in 1991.
 Due to the Bosnian War, she remained in the United States, found a new home and her life’s calling.
 Since her graduation from the Corcoran School of Art in Washington DC, her works have been exhibited in over 50 solo and group exhibitions in galleries throughout the United States, Europe and Asia.

-Her collaborative efforts with artists of many disciplines have resulted in founding of the New York-based artist collective The Stoodio and fashion collaborative Anie Rexe.
-She is one of the founding artists of the Williamsburg artist community in New York.
-Her collaborative efforts do not stop there.
-She is noted for the public performance Take One in collaboration with photographer Emily Raw, a video performance Maid in Chinatown with artist Aaron Sheppard was presented in Being for the first Chinese Biennial in 2008, and numerous others.
+Her collaborative efforts with artists working in varied art disciplines led to the founding of the New York art group The Stoodio and the fashion collaborative Anie Rexe.
+She is also one of the artists founders of the Williamsburg Art community in New York.
+Her projects did not stop there.
+She is also known for the public performance Take One in collaboration with New York photographer Emily Raw, video performance Maid in Chinatown in collaboration with Los Angeles artist Aaron Sheppard, which was presented at the first Chinese Biennial of Art in Beijing in 2008, and many others.

 Edina’s life story and successful artistic career speak of many directions her path has taken.
 Edina is also a recognizable name in the New York fashion scene with the fashion house Anie Rexe whose creations were featured on the pages of NRG, Cosmopolitan and Smock magazine.